The CoreS Value Vision

 1. Define the role of your EHR provider.

-Since the 1980’s healthcare has waited for the vision the EHR to become reality.
+Since the 1980s, healthcare has waited for the vision of EHR to become reality.
 EHR vendors know what needs to be done to make it provider friendly.
 The problem?
 The job is too big.
 EHR vendors provide critical, macro infrastructure—akin to electrical wiring.
 The job is complicated.
-Why expect them to also design the “lighting fixtures”.
+Why expect them to also design the “lighting fixtures?”
 Optimizing the EHR to solve “the last mile of care” is specialized work.
 In depth, hard work is required to serve data to providers when they need it, without extra steps or interfaces using modern tools like machine learning, mobile and voice.